-Paradoxically, the cause of Pompeii's destruction was also the reason for its preservation: The volcanic debris protected the ruins from the elements until excavations of the site began in the mid-18th century.
-And there it was, under about 20 feet (about 6 meters) of stone and ash, an entire city seemingly flash-frozen in time, offering an unprecedented window into ancient Roman everyday life.
+Oddly enough, the cause of Pompeii's destruction was also the reason for its preservation.
+The volcanic coating protected the ruins from the elements until excavations of the site began in the mid-18th century.
+And there it was, under about 20 feet (about 6 meters) of stone and ash, an entire city seemingly flash-frozen in time, offering a unique window into ancient Roman everyday life.
 From the beginning, archaeologists spotted the graffiti on the walls.
-In the late 19th century, scholars began making copies of the messages, and it's a good thing they did, as more than 90 percent of the graffiti has eroded since the ruins were unearthed.
+In the late 19th century, scholars began making copies of the messages.
+And it's a good thing they did: More than 90 percent of the graffiti has faded since the ruins were unearthed.